 The income-eligibility scale was last adjusted in 2002, when it was set at 50% SMI.
 However, as Maryland's SMI continued to climb, child care subsidy eligibility remained pegged to the 2002 figure, effectively lowering the eligibility level.
 The eligibility levels had hovered below 35% of the 2017 SMI the lowest level in the country, according to the National Women's Law Center.
-(For more information, see the National Women's Law Center's annual child care subsidy report at nwlcciw49tixgw5lbab.stackpathdns.com/wp-content/uploads/2019/11/NWLC-State-Child-Care-Assistance-Policies-2019-final.pdf.)
+(For more information, see the National Women's Law Center's annual child care subsidy report at nwlc.org/resources/on-theprecipice-state-child-care-assistance-policies-2020/).
 With the August 2018 increase, Maryland ranks among the top 10 states for eligibility in terms of SMI.